Drc#

 Returns:

-• limit_um – limit value in micrometres
+• limit_um : Limit value in micrometers

-• Additional keys are rule-specific (layer, net1, primitive, …)
+• Additional rule-specific keys (layer, net1, primitive, etc.)

 Drc.to_ipc356a(file_path: str) None#